PalisadoesFoundation/pattoo/docs/graphql.rst

     }

-View all Favorites for a Specific User (by ID)
+View all Favorites for a Specific User (by idxUser)
 ``````````````````````````````````````````````

 This query will show: